Scraft161/simple-ws/README.md

 - [ ] Try to mimic NGinX's Virtualhosts.
 - [x] Auto generate the status strings from the code (this is partially there in the `serve_file` function; but doesn't actually work).

+## Known bugs

+1. ignores markdown parsing opts in frontmatter
+2. spoiler blocks fail with multiple paragraphs
+3. use <details> for spoilers instead of our own bad code...